siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-12-why-asking-for-reviews-is-important-for-seo.md

   - asking for review
   - seo
 ---
 In the ever-evolving world of digital marketing, search engine optimization (SEO) plays a pivotal role in the success of any online business.
 One often overlooked, yet highly effective, SEO strategy is soliciting customer reviews.
 Reviews can have a profound impact on your search engine rankings, website traffic, and ultimately, your business’s online visibility.
-In this blog post, we will delve into why asking for reviews is crucial for SEO, how it works, and how to do it effectively.
+In this article, we will delve into why asking for reviews is crucial for SEO, how it works, and how to do it effectively.

 ## 1. The Connection Between Reviews and SEO